Crafty Bead logo

 The difference between even and odd peyote is the number of all columns and therefore beads in the rows.

 In even peyote, the number of columns will always be...
 TA-DA!... even, and beads in each row will always be the same.
-Depending on the pattern, it may be an even or odd number of beads, like 10 to the right, 10 to the left or 7 to the right, 7 to the left – both have an even number of columns.
+Depending on the pattern, it may be an even or odd number of beads, like 10 to the right, 10 to the left OR 7 to the right, 7 to the left – both have an even number of columns.

 In odd peyote the number of columns will be odd and beads in rows will be different by 1.
 Like 10 to right, 9 to left OR 7 to right and 6 to left.